-The following steps are written for development on a OSX or Linux system.
-Development on a Windows system is supported and should follow similar steps.
-Prior to proceeding Python must be installed and if preferred a Python virtual environment should be configured.
-For local testing a Redis server also must be installed and running.
-The steps to install Python, Redis, and configure a virtual environment are outside the scope of this document.
+The following steps are written for development on a macOS® or Linux® system.
+Development on a Windows® system is supported and should follow similar steps.
+Before proceeding, Python® must be installed, and if preferred, a Python virtual environment should be configured.
+For local testing a Redis® server also must be installed and running.
+The steps needed to install Python, Redis, and a virtual environment are outside the scope of this document.

-This quickstart guide will walk through each step to create a working App.
-It will initialize a fully functioning App.
-Adding custom code/logic is not covered in this quickstart guide.
+This guide walks through the steps necessary to create and initialize a fully functioning App.
+Adding custom code or logic is not covered in this guide.

 This guide assumes that the workstation and ThreatConnect instance have the same version of Python installed.
-Writing Apps that support multiple versions of Python is supported but not covered in the quickstart guide.
+Writing Apps that supports multiple versions of Python is supported but not covered in this guide.

-The prefix of TCPB_-_ (ThreatConnect PlayBook) is optional.
-However, it’s a helpful naming convention to distinguish PlayBook Apps from Job Apps.
+The prefix of TCPB_-_ (ThreatConnect Playbook) is optional.
+However, it is a helpful naming convention to distinguish Playbook Apps from other types of Apps.

 After running the

-tcinit command the App directory/file structure will be autogenerated.
+tcinit command, the App directory and file structure will be autogenerated.
 The playbook_utility template is a working App so there is no need to change any of the files.

-run() method of app.py file would be updated with appropriate changes.
-An changes to App inputs/args would be made to the install.json and args.py file.
+run() method of app.py file is updated with appropriate changes.
+And changes to App inputs/args are made to the install.json and args.py file.
 The

-param.name field of the install.json must match the name of the args the App is expecting (e.g., “api_key” name in install.json would pass the “–api_key” arg to the App).
+param.name field of the install.json file must match the name of the args (arguments) the App is expecting (e.g., “api_key” name in install.json would pass the “self.args.api_key” arg to the App).

 tcex Python package.
-If other Python packages are required the package name should be added to the requirements.txt file in the project directory.
-For this quickstart guide no additional packages are required.
+If other Python packages are required, the package name should be added to the requirements.txt file in the project directory.
+For this guide, no additional packages are required.

 After running the

-This version of the lib directory should closely match the version of Python on the ThreatConnect server.
-Difference in micro versions (e.g., Python version 3.6.5 / lib_3.6.7) are acceptable.
+This version of the “lib” directory should closely match the version of Python on the ThreatConnect server.
+Differences in micro-versions (e.g., Python version 3.6.5 vs. lib_3.6.7) are usually acceptable.

-tcpackage command will package all relevant files in the project directory into a “.tcx” file that can be uploaded to the ThreatConnect Platform.
-By default the package will be created in the target directory in the project directory.
+tcpackage command will package all relevant files in the project directory into a “.tcx” file that can be uploaded to the ThreatConnect platform.
+By default, the package will be created in the target directory of the project directory.

-tclib command must be successfully ran before packaging an App.
+tclib command must be successfully run before packaging an App.
 Otherwise the App will be missing any dependencies and may not function properly.